 How to Adopt a dog from Border Collie Rescue

-no children under the
+children under the

-age of 8 years
+age of 8 years resident in a household

-and where there is
+and if there is not

 at home for most of the time

-to provide companionship.
+to provide companionship

 If all adults in the home are shift